 The children will also have opportunity to take a ‘choosing book’ home with them for extra reading.
 They can change this as regularly as they like.
 Each reading group as a relevant book box to choose from, which includes some assorted reading scheme books but also a range of ‘real’ books.
 The children are not expected to read the latter completely independently as they may be more challenging than the scheme books that they are used to.

 Some of the children will have reached a level of reading where they will not need to take a scheme book home.
 These children will choose a book to take home from their book box, as regularly as they please.

 There is a ‘Show and tell’ session on Monday afternoon.
 As we usually have time for no more than six children, our reading groups take it in turns to participate.
 This information will be on the end of the homework every week.
 Please encourage children to bring items related to our class themes.

 Birthday Assembly: We hold a ‘Birthday Assembly’ every Monday afternoon for KS1.
 Birthday gifts can be bought in and shown at the Birthday Assembly on the Monday following a child’s birthday and achievement certificates can be brought in on a Friday to be shown in Celebration Assembly.

 Homework will work very similarly to Year 1.
 It will be set on a Monday to be completed the following Monday.
-As part of this homework, the children will be given a spelling pattern to take home to investigate and I will assess their learning of this on a Friday.
-This will be done by a mini dictation/investigation.
+As part of this homework, the children will be given a spelling pattern and 10 spellings to learn.
+I will then assess this with a spelling test on the following Monday.

 Please ensure that your children have their PE kits with them every day (and that their names are in each item of clothing).
 If your child cannot participate in PE for any reason please send in a written note on the day.
 Please ensure that children with long hair have a hair band.
 Finally, for health and safety reasons, earrings and other jewellery should be left at home on PE days – which are Tuesday and Thursdays in term 1.